cemot/bluetooth-controlled-car/README.md

 # bluetooth controlled car
 ## Control the arduino car with android app build in MIT app inventor
-In project there are some features are added like speed control you can watch the video on youtube.
+In project there are some features are added like speed control you can watch the video on youtube. project file of android app is also give you can make changes to it.

 Hardware Requirements
 + Arduino uno